canonical/checkbox/checkbox-ng/docs/manpages/plainbox-run.rst

     SELECTING JOBS
     ==============

-    PlainBox offers two mechanisms for selecting jobs.
+    Plainbox offers two mechanisms for selecting jobs.
 Both can be used at the same time, both can be used multiple times.

     Selecting jobs with patterns
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     The first mechanism is exposed through the ``--include-pattern PATTERN`` command-line option.
-It instructs PlainBox to `select` any job whose fully-qualified identifier matches the regular expression ``PATTERN``.
+It instructs Plainbox to `select` any job whose fully-qualified identifier matches the regular expression ``PATTERN``.

     Jobs selected this way will be, if possible, ordered according to the order